vimana-cloud/vimana/docs/tutorial.md

 If you run that, you can skip the rest of this section.

 But that would be super basic!
-Instead, let's walk through the process manually, for fun.
+Instead, let's walk through a build process manually, for old times' sake.

-It starts by compiling the Protobuf service definition into a WIT package and metadata file, using the compiler:
+It starts by compiling the Protobuf service definition into a [WIT interface] and metadata file, using the compiler:

 ```bash
 # Create a temporary directory to hold demo-related files.